FranciscaFCosta/QA-academic-testing-project/README.md

 ## Tools Used
 * Microsoft Excel
 * Manual testing techniques

+## Challenges
+* Interpreting requirements and identifying relevant test scenarios
+* Ensuring test cases were clear, structured, and easy to understand
+* Identifying and covering potential edge cases

+## What I Learned
+* The importance of carefully interpreting requirements to identify relevant test scenarios
+* How to design clear and structured test cases to validate system functionality
+* The value of using a Requirement Traceability Matrix (RTM) to ensure full requirement coverage

 ## Notes
 The testing artifacts included in this repository were originally created in Portuguese as part of the Academy program.